Richardaeld/Fat_Racoon_Kitchen/README.md

 1. If there is an incorrect box shadow, record:
     + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the incorrect box shadow.

-### Testing All_Recipe And Recipe_List Pagination
+### Testing All_Recipe and Recipe_List Pagination

 ---

-#### Tests User Story
+#### User Story
 + I want to find a new chicken dish to cook. <!-- Testing All_Recipe And Recipe_List Pagination-->

 #### Expectation(s):
-1. Pagination appears when its supposed to.
+1. Pagination appears when it's supposed to.
 1. Pagination doesn't obscure any content.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
-1. The page content doesn't overlap and is easily read.
+1. The page content doesn't overlap and is easy to read.

 #### Assumption(s):
-1. The tester will create dummy recipes for this test (if necessary), and keep a record of the dummy recipes.
+1. The tester will create dummy recipes for this test (if necessary) and keep a record of the dummy recipes.

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.